Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

 \subsection{Bibliographical Notes}

-Sequential Monte Carlo methods may be used to approximately morph one probability distribution (source) into another (target), using empirical approximation and a discrete-time homotopy \citep{del2006sequential, chopin:20}.
-In general the methodology does not scale well to high dimensional problems \citep{beskos2014stability}.
-However some success has been achieved in this direction \citep{kantas2014sequential}, and a basic underlying theory is described in \cite{beskos2015sequential}.
-Our presentation in this paper is confined to the setting of ensemble Kalman methods because of their empirical success and scalability to high dimensions.

-The development of ensemble Kalman methods for inverse problems was pioneered in the study of reservoir simulation, in the context of learning subsurface properties from localized flow measurements \citep{chen2012ensemble, gu2007iterative,li2007iterative, emerick2013ensemble, emerick2013ensembleb,evensen2018analysis}.
-Subsequent work has studied parameter estimation in chaotic dynamical systems, such as those arising in weather forecasting using ensemble methods for joint state and parameter estimation \citep{pulido2018,bocquet2020}, and by matching to time-averaged statistics \citep{schneider2017earth, CES, dunbar2020calibration}, motivated by climate modeling.
-The chaotic dynamics that underlie weather and climate models lead to complicated energy landscapes for minimization and sampling \citep{lea2000sensitivity}.
-The papers \cite{huang2022iterated,duncan2021} demonstrate the benefits of using ensemble methods, rather than computing exact derivatives, for such problems: the ensemble approach smoothes the energy landscape.
+The notion of gradient flow plays a central role in this paper.
+The subject is enormous and we cannot do justice to it here.
+We point the reader to the text \citet{hirsch2013differential} for the study of gradient flows in Euclidean space and to the text \citet{ambrosio2008gradient} for gradient flows in metric spaces, including spaces of probability measures.
+The paper \citet{chen2023sampling} contains an overview of gradient flows for probability measures, focused on applications to Bayesian inversion.

-The idea of transporting prior to posterior, as developed in Subsection \ref{ssec:IPT}, is widely used in the statistics literature; see \cite{del2006sequential} for a unified perspective and for citations to earlier works which characterize the deformation of one measure to the other either through incrementally building up the available data, or through a temperature like annealing parameter in the likelihood.
-In the context of data assimilation, and ensemble Kalman methods in particular, these ideas were developed by \citet{li2007iterative}, \citet{gu2007iterative}, and \citet{sakov2012}.
-Their continuous time limits were first derived in \citet{bergemann2010localization} and \citet{bergemann2010mollified} and further explored in the context of continuous time transport in \cite{reich2011dynamical}.
-A connection between the non-stochastic Kalman transport equations (\ref{eq:mfKBF}) and preconditioned gradient descent was first identified in \cite{bergemann2010mollified} for finite ensemble sizes and in \cite{reich2015probabilistic} for the mean field limit.
-See also \cite{YBM14} for related formulations based on the feedback particle filter approach to continuous time filtering.
+Continuous time limits of ensemble Kalman filters were first derived in \citet{bergemann2010localization} and \citet{bergemann2010mollified} and further explored in the context of continuous time transport in \citet{reich2011dynamical}.
+A connection between the non-stochastic Kalman transport equations (\ref{eq:mfKBF}) and preconditioned gradient descent was first identified in \citet{bergemann2010mollified} for finite ensemble sizes and in \citet{reich2015probabilistic} for the mean field limit.
+The paper \citet{SR-PR21} adopts the time continuous setting.
+See also \citet{YBM14} for related formulations based on the feedback particle filter approach to continuous time filtering.